3 myths and best practices for writing browse abandonment email subject lines that work

 1. Keep the subject line simple

-To help you drive more opens from your browse abandonment subject lines, here are a few tips:
+To help you drive more opens from your browse abandonment subject lines, here are a few tips for the next email marketing campaign:

 You don’t need to be overly clever to drive more opens — simply reminding recipients that they abandoned a page will do the trick.
 Doing this will pique your reader’s curiosity without being creepy or overwhelming.